 The double-spaced page and word counts below are a guideline rather than a rule.
 Title Page, references, figures, legends, and tables are not considered in the page/word counts below.
-See section 4c below, MANUSCRIPT SECTIONS AND FILE ITEM TYPES, for descriptions of each file item.
+See section 4c below, MANUSCRIPT SECTIONS, for descriptions of each manuscript section.
+NOTE: The word and figure limits below are a guideline rather than a rule.
+The editors and reviewers make the final evaluations regarding manuscript length.

-MANUSCRIPT Description Pp/Words Blinded Manuscript Text Contents Figures Original Contribution Paper involves clinical or basic science research 8pp/2400 words Title Structured textual Abstract, includes subheadings (250 words) 3 to 4 one-line, bulleted Key Points (different from Keywords) Graphical Abstract (required upon revision) New Concept Innovative technologies, devices, procedures, or treatment protocols; should include a detailed description of the procedure and the results.
-Introduction/Purpose Materials/ Methods/ Results/ Conclusion Blinded COI/Ethics/ Consent Statements required References Figure Legends (if any) Tables (if any) Supplementary video (if any) Up to 6 Review Article A scholarly literature review of a current topic.
-May be solicited or unsolicited.
-10pp/ 3000 words Title One-Paragraph textual Abstract (125 words) 3 to 4 one-line Key Points Graphical Abstract (optional, upon revision) Format may vary based on topic Blinded COI/Ethics/ Consent Statements required References Figure Legends (if any) Up to 6 Brief Communication A short report that presents research, an innovated concept, or a procedure.
-3pp / 800 words Title No Textual Abstract, but Yes 3 to 4 one-line Key Points at beginning of text Graphical Abstract (optional, upon revision) Methods /Results/ Conclusion Blinded COI/Ethics/ Consent Statements required Limit references to eight (8) Figure Legends (if any) Up to 2 Letter to the Editor A short report, case series, or opinion, or an unstructured comment on a published paper.
-The editors reserve the right to accept, reject or excerpt letters without changing the views expressed by the author(s).
-4pp/ 1200 words Title page and main text do not need to be blinded.
-No Textual Abstract, No Graphical Abstract Unstructured COI/Ethics/ Consent Statements required Limited number of references Up to 3
+MANUSCRIPT Description Pp/Words Blinded Manuscript Text Contents Figures Research The Research article type denotes a complete, comprehensive report of original research.
+8pp/2400 words •Title •Structured textual Abstract, includes subheadings (250 words) • 3 to 4 one-line, bulleted Key Points (different from Keywords) •Graphical Abstract (required upon revision) Methodology The Methodology article type denotes an article that presents a new experimental or computational method, test or procedure, or an improvement to an existing method.
+8pp/2400 •Introduction/Purpose •Materials/ Methods/ Results/ Conclusion Up to 6 Review The Review article type denotes an authoritative, balanced, and scholarly survey aimed at informing a broad readership of developments in a field in which there have been recent, important advances.
+10pp/ 3000 words Title One-Paragraph textual Abstract (125 words) 3 to 4 one-line Key Points Graphical Abstract (optional, upon revision) Format may vary based on topic Blinded COI/Ethics/ Consent Statements required References Figure Legends (if any) Supplementary video (if any) up to 3 minutes each.
+Up to 6 Brief Report The Brief Report article type denotes a concise report of research including the presentation of research that extends previously published research, the reporting of additional data and confirmatory results, and small-scale studies/case reports.
+3pp / 800 words Title No Textual Abstract, but Yes 3 to 4 one-line Key Points at beginning of text Graphical Abstract (optional, upon revision) Methods /Results/ Conclusion Blinded COI/Ethics/ Consent Statements required Limit references to eight (8) Figure Legends (if any) Supplementary video (if any) up to 3 minutes each.
+Up to 2